 NO REISSUING OF ARREST WARRANT

-Knowing Puigdement’s plan to leave Belgium for Denmark on 22 January (the debate was held on Monday at 2 PM at the Faculty of Social Sciences, City Campus), Spanish prosecutors asked that a European arrest warrant be reissued so Puigdemon could be extradited from Copenhagen.
+Knowing Puigdement’s plan to leave Belgium for Denmark on 22 January (the debate was held on that day at 2 PM at the Faculty of Social Sciences, City Campus), Spanish prosecutors asked that a European arrest warrant be reissued so Puigdemont could be extradited from Copenhagen.
 However, Supreme Court Judge Pablo Llarena argued that the crafty Catalan politician had gone to Denmark “to provoke this arrest abroad” as part of a strategy to enhance his chances of being sworn in as president of Catalonia again.